 This is an infographic containing a set of six principles I use in my Gender Studies classroom.
 The aim of this framework is to create trust and a ‘safer’ space for discussing difficult and contentious issues, so we can hear each other openly and with empathy and understanding.
 No topic is off the table in my classroom, but we do engage in discussions with attention paid to power relations and how ideas and opinions are expressed and experienced.
 Text for text readers can be accessed here.

-Fellow lecturers may also want to look at some of the material on my ‘resources for researchers‘ page, as it contains materials you may want to use with your dissertation students.
-These include downloadable infographics on ‘getting through your dissertation’ and academic writing, alongside other things.
+My ‘resources for researchers‘ page contains a collection of materials you can use with your dissertation students or for teaching methods.
+These provide support with finding a topic and designing questions, writing proposals and data analysis, and include downloadable infographics on ‘getting through your dissertation’ and academic writing, alongside other things.